HaiSGU/React_Project/README.md

 # FoodFast Monorepo                                                             #
 ################################################################################

-FoodFast is a client-only demo platform for restaurant discovery, ordering, and delivery tracking.
+FoodFast is a cross-platform demo platform for restaurant discovery, ordering, and delivery tracking.
 The repository hosts both the customer-facing mobile & web apps plus the shared business logic that powers them.
-There is **no custom backend**; all persistence happens locally on the device via AsyncStorage or `localStorage`, while external geo capabilities rely on public APIs.
+A lightweight `json-server` backend (`Web/db.json`) now centralizes users and orders so data syncs across devices, while geo capabilities still rely on public APIs.

 --------------------------------------------------------------------------------
 Table of Contents